What is Cub Scouts?

 When are Pack Activities?

-Pack activities vary.
+Most Pack activities are held on a weekend day, but vary in day, length of time, and location based on the activity.
 For example, our collection of food for a local food pantry occurs on a Saturday morning while overnights run from Saturday evening to Sunday morning.
 There is typically one Pack activity each month.

 St. Julia’s Parish charters Pack 157, but I’m not a member there…